h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 The **Image Vectorizer transformer** utilizes pre-trained **ImageNet** models to convert a column with an image path or URI ((Uniform Resource Identifier)) to an **embeddings** (vector) representation that is derived from the last global average pooling layer of the model.
 The resulting vector is then used for modeling in Driverless AI.

-There are several options in the **Expert Settings** panel that allow you to configure the Image Vectorizer **transformer**.
+In Driverless AI, there are several options in the **Expert Settings** panel that allow you to configure the Image Vectorizer **transformer**.
 While building the first experiment, note that we never configure the **Image Vectorizer transformer**.
 The reason being, when Driverless AI detected an image column in our dataset, certain default settings were used for our experiment.
 To bring the above into a clearer perspective, let us review how we ran our first experiment in task one while, understaing a bit more about **Embeddings Transformer** .

 **Note**: we will only discuss the settings relevant to this tutorial.